 Dear Debt: A Book About Breaking Up With Debt by Melanie Lockert

 Melanie is such a kind soul and her book features her letters she wrote to her debt when she was paying it off.
 It also features letters from other people as well.
-What’s so great about this book is that not only does Melanie go through some really practical steps to help you pay down the debt, but she shows you ways to still treat yourself.
+I consider this one of the best personal finance books out now because not only does Melanie go through some really practical steps to help you pay down the debt, but she shows you ways to still treat yourself.
 She goes through very common emotions you go through when paying off debt, which is really helpful.

 Zero Down Debt by Greg Johnson and Holly Porter Johnson